Cabrera gets to 2,999 hits in Tigers' 5-3 loss to Yankees

 Cabrera, now 39, is an 11-time All-Star. four-time batting champion, two-time MVP and Triple Crown winner.

+“We’ve taken pride in playing clean baseball over the last year, but that’s gotten away from us a few times this season,” Hinch said.

-DJ LeMahieu hit into a run-scoring forceout in the eighth as Anthony Rizzo beat first baseman Spencer Torkelson’s throw home, and Aroldis Chapman pitched the ninth for his third save.
+DJ LeMahieu hit into a run-scoring forceout in the eighth as Anthony Rizzo beat first baseman Spencer Torkelson’s throw home, and Aroldis Chapman pitched around pinch-hitter Willi Castro’s leadff single in the ninth for his third save.

-Rizzo hit fourth homer, doubled, drove in two runs and stole a base.
+Rizzo hit his fourth homer, doubled, drove in two runs and stole a base on a night that felt colder than the game time temperature of 50 degrees would have appeared to be.

+“I was just trying to relax,” Rizzo said.
+“When it is this cold and you are doing everything you can to keep warm, you need to stay relaxed and not think about the weather.”

 Severino allowed one run and seven hits in five innings, escaping a bases-loaded, one-out jam in the fourth when Castro lined out to shortstop and Tucker Barnhart struck out.

-Tigers starter Edward Rodriguez gave up three runs and four hits in six innings.
+Tigers starter Eduardo Rodriguez gave up three runs and four hits in six innings.

+“I wanted to get deeper into the game, because we used (eight) pitchers yesterday, but the third inning got away from me a little,” he said.
+“I’m glad I got through six, because we needed it, but I would have liked to pitch a better game.”

-Victor Reyes had an run-scoring single in the second inning, when Cabrera was thrown out going for third on the hit.
+Victor Reyes had a run-scoring single in the second inning, when Cabrera was thrown out going for third on the hit.
 Reyes was then caught stealing.

 Aaron Judge hit an RBI double in the third and Rizzo followed with an RBI groundout.
 Rizzo’s sixth-inning homer boosted the lead to 3-1.